 Starter bike training wheels are a great way to help very young riders (3-5-year-olds) build confidence without having to put their feet down, thus eliminating the fear of crashing while they work out the basics of steering and controlling the throttle.

 If this is their first bike, they'll find it much easier to learn on a bike that is lightweight and that has less power.
 50cc is the smallest engine size that you can get, and the best first bike for kids under the age of seven.
-Four-stroke 50cc dirt bikes, such as the Braaap MX-50F make great starter bikes because they deliver power gradually, making throttle control much easier for young riders.
+Four-stroke 50cc dirt bikes make great starter bikes because they deliver power gradually, making throttle control much easier for young riders.

 Typically, engine sizes for youth dirt bikes start at 50cc and go right up to 125cc models suitable for older kids competing in motocross races.